 How to Register

 Patients may participate in the Tobacco Research and Treatment Program (TRTP) via several referral methods.

 Provider Referral - Ask your provider to refer you to the program.

 Self-Referral - Send an email to firstname.lastname@example.org or call the 2-QUIT line at 713-792-7848 (local) or 866-245-0862 (toll-free).

-Walk-in – Visit the Behavioral Research & Treatment Center reception desk, located on the second floor of the Dan L. Duncan building, by "The Star" via Access Wayfinding, to pick up a program brochure or speak with available staff.
+Walk-in – Visit the Behavioral Research & Treatment Center reception desk, located on the second floor of the Dan L. Duncan building.
+Get directions to MD Anderson.

 MyChart - MD Anderson patients who are tobacco users or recent quitters are proactively identified via the electronic Patient History Database.
 TRTP staff will contact those identified to offer participation in the program.

 Did you know?

 I have my freedom back, along with the simple joy of being present in whatever moment I may find myself in.Read his story